RocketChat/docs-old/resources/frequently-asked-questions/ldap-faq.md

 <details>

 <summary>The reason a division of our team/company uses RC is for security, and/or it is air-gapped.
-This LDAP change doesn’t seem to affect us for our purposes – but will this have some sort of unanticipated effect on our security processes/ability to maintain data privacy?
+This LDAP change doesnÃÂ¢ÃÂÃÂt seem to affect us for our purposes ÃÂ¢ÃÂÃÂ but will this have some sort of unanticipated effect on our security processes/ability to maintain data privacy?
 If so, please explain so we can consider it further.</summary>

 No there will not be ancillary effects.